How Sloppy Nazi Analogies Blind Us to the Real Threats

 Opposition in these countries now operates at an incredible disadvantage.
 Opponents who find themselves constantly harassed and blacklisted end up wasting their limited resources fighting off trumped-up legal charges.
 Once a government controls the media, it controls the narrative, and dissent is muted.
 The government gets to decide who to vilify or praise, so it should come as no surprise who gets vilified and who gets praised.

 With public debate a farce, many people learn to hunker down and refrain from political activism.
 Average citizens see all this happening and do a kind of cost-benefit analysis, weighing the very uncertain benefits of opposition with the very real risks.
-Is it really worth going to jail, getting fired, or maybe blacklisted?
+Is it really worth going to jail, getting fired, or maybe being blacklisted?

 For most people, the answer is going to be a pragmatic ‘no.’ Discretion becomes the better part of valor and ends up making a virtue out of civic passivity.
 Better to keep what little you have than to risk it all on a long shot.
 Such is the rationale of the alienated citizen living under an authoritarian regime.
+When it's a choice between one and the other, security beats freedom almost every time.

 And how can anyone blame them?
 Average folks are rarely political heroes and most will quietly adjust to circumstances that seem beyond their control.
 Authoritarians know this.
 What you get is a cowed society, with a token rump opposition playing against a stacked deck, and everyone else knows it.